cgorski03/magic-folder/README.md

 # Magic Folder C++

-An intelligent file management system that uses vector embeddings and semantic search to organize and find your files, implemented in C++.
+An intelligent file management system that uses AI to organize and classify your files, with uncompromising focus on privacy and performance.

 ## Overview